 Your data contribution is what makes GAZP a growing resource for dryland restoration ecologists.
 In order to facilitate rapid processing and database updates, we require that contributors format their data in a standardized structure for submission.
-Each step below describes the key components for data contribution and provides a standardized workbook (or a few options for standardized workbooks).
+Each step below describes the key components for data contribution.

-Fill these out and them submit them all at once using the Data Submission step at the bottom of this page.
+Fill the data contribution workbook out and submit it online using the Data Submission step at the bottom of this page.
 If this work is published, either in a scientific journal or other type report, please include that work in the Data Submission step at the bottom of the page.

-If you have reference data (intact vegetation monitoring data), please include that data in this same submission stream.
-The treatment name will be “Reference”, and every other step should remain the same.
+If you have reference data (intact vegetation monitoring data), please include that data and treat it as a treatment in the data.
+Thus, it will be included in the same single data contribution workbook.

 Step 1: Site details

-This workbook outlines the overarching site details, with each site as a single row in the data sheet.
+This worksheet outlines the overarching site details, with each site as a single row in the data sheet.

 Step 2: Treatment details

-This workbook outlines restoration treatments implemented, with each treatment as a single row in the data sheet.
+This worksheet outlines restoration treatments implemented, with each treatment as a single row in the data sheet.

 Step 3: Species details

-This workbook outlines details of all species added or found in the project.
-There are three worksheets within the workbook.
+This step details all species added or found in the project.
+There are three worksheets within the workbook for this step: “Seeded species”; “Planted species”; and “Full species list”.
 Only the third is required for submission.
 If species were added in any form, the first and/or second sheets are also required.

 The first details seeded species, including all information about seedmix design.
 The second sheet details similar information but for any species that were planted.
-The third sheet details all other species found in the monitoring activities.
+The third sheet details all species found in the contributed data.

 Step 4: Monitoring details

-This workbook details key monitoring components and has two worksheets.
+This step details key monitoring components and has two worksheets.
 Both worksheets are required for submission.

-The second worksheet captures monitoring times, split by treatment if the monitoring occurred at different time points by treatment or site.
+The second worksheet, “Time point details”, captures monitoring times, split by treatment if the monitoring occurred at different time points by treatment or site.
 There are columns for day, month, and year.
 If day and/or month is unknown, please leave it blank.

 Step 5: Monitoring results

-This workbook includes the vegetation outcomes captured in the monitoring.
-There are two potential options, “long” and “wide” format (Option 1 and Option 2, respectively).
+This step is represented by two worksheets, only one of which is required depending on your original data format.
+This data includes the vegetation outcomes captured in the monitoring.
+There are two potential options, “long” and “wide” format (“Monitoring results_opt1” and “Monitoring results_opt2”, respectively).

 Please note that this is designed for species-level measurements (total cover; total density).
 If you have individual-based measurements, please contact the organizers to finalize this stage of the submission process.

-In the downloadable workbooks below, there are two columns for spatial replicates (to capture, for example: block and plot within block).
+In each worksheet, there are two columns for spatial replicates (to capture, for example: block and plot within block).
 If there are more spatial levels (for example: block, transect within block, and plot within transect within block), please add columns as needed.

 Option 1: Long format